-Accommodation will be arranged in the rooms in the baroque wing of the castle.
+Accommodation will be arranged in the shared rooms in the baroque wing of the castle.
 The whole castle can be used by the artists.
 One room will be reserved for men and the other one for women.
-In the building there is a possibility to use the kitchen for making breakfast and cooking.
-Accommodation and lunch is provided by the Ari Kupsus Gallery.
+In the building there is a possibility to use the kitchenette for making breakfast.
+Accommodation, simple breakfast and lunch are provided by the Ari Kupsus Gallery in co-operation with the local government.
 In the village there are three little grocery shops where basic items can be purchased.
 There are also several local bars nearby and a Büfé for dinners.

 Introduction of the Amadée-Bajzáth-Pappenheim castle and the village

-12.06.
-Visit to famous Ecseri antique market and a short tour in Budapest. (optional)
+17.06.
+Visit to the famous Ecseri antique market and a short tour in Budapest. (optional)

 20.06.
 The dinner organised by the local government (day may change according to the programs of the local government)